WallarooLabs/wally/testing/tools/merrick/README.md

 so its possible that what you see in the log is out of date as all contents might not have been flushed yet.

-## Working with Dagon

-If you are coordinating Merrick with Dagon, then Dagon will handle passing the correct command line arguments.
-See Dagon README for instructions.